Perfectly Imperfect

 According to the FDA: “With the exception of infant formula, the laws that the Food and Drug Administration (FDA) administers do not preclude the sale of food that is past the expiration date indicated on the label.
 The FDA does not require food firms to place ‘expired by’, ‘use by’, or ‘best before’ dates on food products.
 This information is entirely at the discretion of the manufacturer.”

-I admit that I can be, and often am, lax about the dates on most food products.
-But even perishable food can be tested.
+I admit that I can be lax about adherence to those dates.
+Even perishable food can be tested.
 Milk is a good example.
-After you reach the date on the carton, smell it, and take the tiniest taste.
+After it has reached the date on the carton, smell it, and take the tiniest taste.
 Then, you’ll know if it’s okay for another day—simple enough and money-saving.

 To many, the expiration date stamped on food products is gospel, which, they believe, is critical to our health and well-being and justifies throwing away so much food when nearly 34 million Americans suffer food insecurity.